|Flower Colors:||red, yellow|

 Pictures of the many-scaled bulbs can be seen on the SRGC Bulb Log (BULB LOG 40 --- 30th September 08) here.
 It shows the many tiny offsets that the bulbs produce, possibly as an "insurance policy" in case the mother bulb dies for some reason (predation, disturbance, etc.)

 Fritillaria recurva is in bloom in April, possibly as early as March in Southern Oregon on Table Rocks in Jackson County.
-Photos below were taken in April 2015 by Travis Owen.
-First two photos taken on Upper Table Rock, OR.
-Remaining photos were taken at a roadside wildflower community at the edge of an oak woodland.
+The photos below were taken in April 2015 by Travis Owen.
+The first two photos were taken on Upper Table Rock, OR.
+The remaining photos were taken at a roadside wildflower community at the edge of an oak woodland.

 Asian fritillaria a-c - Asian fritillaria d-k - Asian fritillaria l-r - Asian fritillaria s-z - European fritillaria a-o - European fritillaria p-z - Fritillaria index - Miscellaneous fritillaria - North American fritillaria a-l - North American fritillaria m-z